aloverso/anneloverso.com/_notes/essays/ship-it.md

 Software teams like shipping software.
 We like doing it fast, and doing it well.
 We like to avoid making mistakes when doing so — especially costly or time-consuming ones.
 My team wanted to optimize for these values with automated feedback mechanisms in place.

-Enter: ship-it — a script developed by my team to help us deploy better software faster, and get quicker feedback when things went wrong.
+Enter: `ship-it` — a script developed by my team{% Foot num:"1" %} to help us deploy better software faster, and get quicker feedback when things went wrong.
 Read on to find out what it is, what motivated its creation, and how those ideas could help you, too.

 # Deployment Process